Academic Quality Assurance & Enhancement

 Telephone: 01978 293005

-Melanie Smith & Jayne Storer - Senior Quality Officers
+Naomi Saunders & Jayne Storer - Senior Quality Officers

 The Senior Quality Officer is responsible for ensuring that all validation, programme periodic review, collaborative approval and internal academic audit procedures relating to taught programmes are understood and implemented throughout the University.
 The Senior Quality Officer reports to the Senior Assistant Registrar, Quality and Standards, who has overall responsibility for academic quality assurance and enhancement functions.
 The Senior Quality Officer works closely with the Senior Assistant Registrar, Quality and Standards to organise and support pre-validation, programme periodic review and validation events, collaborative partner and delivery approval events, and internal academic audit, and to provide information and guidance regarding these procedures.
 They work closely with the Chairs of committees and panels, and academic colleagues.
-The Senior Quality Officer is a full member of the Academic School Boards and aids in the facilitation and servicing of the Academic School Board meetings.
+The Senior Quality Officer is a full member of the School Boards and aids in the facilitation and servicing of the Board meetings.
 The Senior Quality Officer is Secretary to the Learning, Teaching and Quality Committee, and a member of the Academic Programmes Sub Committee.
 The Senior Quality Officer is supported in their work by, and provides guidance to, a Quality Coordinator.

 Telephone: 01978 293404